All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 "The conversation about obesity needs to shift from willpower to biology.
 These medications work because obesity is a neuroendocrine disease, not a character flaw.")
 Dr. Fatima Cody Stanford, MD, MPH, Massachusetts General Hospital

-This is not unique to semaglutide.
+This isn't unique to semaglutide.
 Telogen effluvium can happen after surgery, childbirth, illness, or any crash diet.
 The STEP clinical trials reported hair loss in about 3% of participants taking semaglutide compared to 1% on placebo.
 But researchers noted this was linked to the degree of weight loss, not the medication itself.

 Free Download: Semaglutide Titration Tracker Stay on top of your dosing schedule, side effects, and progress with our printable titration tracker.
 Get yours free (we'll email it to you instantly.
 [Download Now]